alexlafroscia/ember-react-components/tests/dummy/app/docs/features/functional/template.md

 # Stateless, Functional Components

-If you don't want to create a normal, `Class`-based component, `ember-cli-react` also supports functional components.
+If you don't want to create a normal, `Class`-based component, `ember-react-components` also supports functional components.

 Instead of applying `WithEmberSupport` as a decorator, you pass a function directly into it and export the returned value.